 It has a simple facade; at its side stands an imposing bell tower, surmounted by an onion spire.

 The bell tower has a square plan and exposed brick walls with a bell-shaped by single windows.

-Inside you can admire nineteenth-century frescoes.
+Inside, you can admire nineteenth-century frescoes.

 In the Ottini hamlet, isolated on the top of a hill, we find instead the Church of Saint Michele.

-The original layout dates back to the 12th century but the Romanesque features of the building have been preserved only partially.
+The original layout dates back to the 12th century, but the Romanesque features of the building have been preserved only partially.

-In 1928 Tonengo was annexed to the Municipality of Cocconato; only after the last world war became autonomous municipality again.
+In 1928 Tonengo was annexed to the Municipality of Cocconato; only after the last world war became an autonomous municipality again.